team-dev-docs/devdocsprod-dev-docs/docs/Internal-Docs/Install-the-Extension-and-Create-Your-First-Internal-Docs.md

   ---
 sidebar_position: 2
 ---

-# Install the Extension and Create Your First Internal Docs
+# Install the Extension and Create Your First Onboarding Docs

 ## Step 1: Go to VS Code Extensions